danieldyo/ios-Kobe-App/README.md

 # ios-Kobe-App

-Simple App that displays a list of Kobe's achievements
+App that displays Kobe Bryant's achievements using buttons and segues along with appropriate backgrounds and images.